Kaltsoon/data-management-and-databases/slides/05-aggregate-functions/aggregate-functions.md

 ---

-# Combining non-aggregate and aggregate columns
+# Combining aggregate function and non-aggregate function columns

 - If we use an aggregate function, we can't include non-aggregate function columns to the `SELECT` statement\*: